cschlaffner/PROTzilla/README.md

 > For more details, please see the [user guide in our wiki](https://github.com/cschlaffner/PROTzilla/wiki/User-Guide).

 ## :mag: Further information: Development
-PROTzilla is built with Python/Django on the backend and Node.js (managed via pnpm) for the frontend. <br>
+The PROTzilla backend is built with Python/Django and Node.js (managed via pnpm) is used for the frontend. <br>
 To open PROTzilla in development mode, run the `protzilla_dev` script for your OS.
 (In this mode, the frontend and backend servers are started, but code changes are dynamically included.)

 - `http://localhost:5174/` is a dynamic version of the frontend.